 Accounting for chargebacks

-You should leave chargebacks in the Accounting Ledger until the dispute is resolved.
+It would be best if you left chargebacks in the Accounting Ledger until the dispute is resolved.
 If the dispute is resolved in your favor, the chargeback will be offset by the sum that is returned to you.